 - Dropped pallets

 Even something as innocuous as improper parking or giving a ride to a fellow worker can lead to an accident.

-Injuries from forklift accidents tend to be very severe—the machine itself is quite powerful.
-Forklifts are used in more places than a construction site—they are used in large-box retailers to move merchandise.
+Injuries from forklift accidents tend to be very severe because the machine itself is quite powerful.
+Forklifts are used in more places than a construction site.
+They are used in large box retailers to move merchandise.

 For a free legal consultation with a forklift accidents lawyer serving Atlanta, call 404-400-4000